St Michael-on-the-Mount

 St Michael-on-the-Mount is a former parish church in the city of Lincoln in the ceremonial county of Lincolnshire, England.
 A church was originally built on the site in around 1000 AD.
 This was ruinous by the late 17th century period and was replaced by a new church in the 18th.
 This was itself superseded by the present church, built to the designs of Samuel Sanders Teulon in 1855-56.
 The church was declared redundant and deconsecrated in 1998.
 It now operates as a hotel, The Old Palace Lodge Lincoln.
 The church is a Grade II listed building.

 History

 First church (1000–1740)

 St Michael on the Mount was originally built with its own churchyard in 1000 AD as one of the many parish churches in the Lincoln area and district.
 The church is referenced in the Domesday Book, making it one of the oldest recorded churches in Lincoln.
-It was originally the home of the Guild of Corpus Christi in 1350.
+It was originally the home of Lincoln's Guild of Corpus Christi in 1350.
 It was then used as a guild chapel and a chantry was founded in the church by Robert Dyghton in 1521.
 The church survived the Reformation period but did not survive the English Civil War in 1644 and was later reduced to ruin.
 After the war, the church was in a state of disrepair, with nothing but the walls still standing.
 A much smaller church was later built on the site between 1739–1740 by Thomas Sympson.